top of page

 1.png

-The Keokea Gulch Riparian Corridor Rehabilitation Project (Phases I and II) is being conducted as part of a partnership between the Maui County Office of Innovation and Sustainability, the Hawaii Department of Health Clean Water Branch, the Central Maui Soil and Water Conservation District, Haleakala Ranch, and Maui Environmental Consulting, LLC.
-The purpose of this rehabilitation project is to improve water quality within Keokea Gulch, plant and promote native dryland forest, reduce the amount of wastewater entering injection wells, provide opportunities for cultural experiences, community outreach and involvement, and to educate the community on native dryland forest ecosystems and habitats.
+The Keokea Gulch Riparian Corridor Rehabilitation Project is conducted through partnerships between the Maui County Office of Innovation and Sustainability, the Hawaii Department of Health Clean Water Branch, the Central Maui Soil and Water Conservation District, Haleakala Ranch, and Maui Environmental Consulting, LLC.

 Vounteer Days